danharkins/hpke-wrap/README.md

 -------------

 All the code lives in hpke.c and apps that call these APIs need to include hpke.h.
+This implementation has an unexported .h file, hpke_internal.h, which is used by hpke.c but no one who calls hpke.c

+aes_siv.[ch] is an implementation of RFC 5297. hkdf.[ch] is an implementation of RFC 5869. jsmn.[ch] is some code written by Serge.
+A Zaitsev (spasibo, Serge!) to parse json and is used to process the test vectors.

 * HPKE Context